ojowinter/test/README.md

 + Using one only language for all development.
 A great advantage for a company.

-+ It allows many type errors to be caught early in the development cycle, due to static typing.
++ Allows many type errors to be caught early in the development cycle, due to static typing.
+(ToDo: compile to checking errors at time of compiling)

 + The mathematical expressions are calculated at the translation stage.
 (ToDo)

 + The lines numbers in the unminified generated JavaScript match up with the lines numbers in the original source file.

-+ Generate minimized JavaScript.
++ Generates minimized JavaScript.

 Go sintaxis not supported:

 + Complex numbers, and integers of 64 bits
 + Function type, interface type excepting the empty interface
 + Channels, goroutines (ToDo)
-+ Import declarations from core library

 Status: